Quantcast

 Army Basic Training Requirements

 You wouldn’t show up for your driver’s license test without being able to parallel park, right?
 Then hopefully you figured out that building up your physical strength before you step into formation for the first time is probably a wise move.
 You can expect those standards to be tested during Week Zero, also known as Reception Battalion.
 If you don’t pass this initial test, you’ll be placed in the fitness training company for additional instruction.
 You’ll have two chances per week to pass the test.
 The official Army website offers a guide to help recruits and soldiers train for the physical fitness tests they’ll face in basic and throughout their careers.
-You can also download the Army’s Pocket Physical Training Guide online for tips on clothing, how to avoid injuries, conditioning drills and more.
 You’ll be tested in other physical ways during your reception week too, but there isn’t a lot of studying you can do for vision, hearing and blood exams, among others.
 However, being in the best physical shape you can before basic even starts will be an advantage you’ll appreciate from Day 1.

 So you think you have what it takes to pass?
 Put your endurance to the test and explore the Army’s fitness requirements in our latest blog!